 - Mod (modulation level): The level of the microphone channel for modulating the transmitter. - PWR (Power): Current power consumption of the Pocket. - Vbat (battery voltage): Voltage of the internal batteries between permissible minimum value (cut-off value) and highest charging voltage.
-Indication of the batteries' state of charge. - T (temperature): Temperature of the motherboard or the transmitter board (the higher one).
+Indication of the batteries' state of charge.
+When transmitting, the SWV is roughly displayed here at the transmitter output (antenna connection). - T (temperature): Temperature of the motherboard or the transmitter board (the higher one).